The First Right of the Child

 The First Right of the Child (Das erste Recht des Kindes) is a 1932 German drama film directed by Fritz Wendhausen and starring Hertha Thiele, Eduard Wesener and Helene Fehdmer.

 The film's sets were designed by the art director Erwin Scharf.

 Synopsis

-After becoming pregnant by her student boyfriend, struggling secretary considers her options.
+After becoming pregnant by her student boyfriend, a struggling secretary considers her options.
 These include suicide before she decides that every child has the right to be loved.

 Reviews

-Filmwoche (1932): "It's a women's film, but all men should see it too, the urgent demand is addressed to the entire German film audience: Watch this film and help it to win."
+Filmwoche (1932): "It's a women's film, but all men should see it too, the urgent demand is addressed to the entire German film audience: Watch this film and help make it a winner."